Collective action to eradicate rats and mustelids from a large, peopled landscape: A social-ecological approach

 - Support for predator eradication in Wellington increased between 2017 and 2021.

-- PFW achieved equitable deployment of traps and bait stations across the landscape irrespective of the socio-economic context or the amount of tee canopy cover in neighbourhoods.
+- PFW achieved equitable deployment of traps and bait stations across the landscape irrespective of the socio-economic context or the amount of tree canopy cover in neighbourhoods.

-The following infographic summarises these key findings from the research or you can read the full report HERE!
+This infographic summarises these key findings or you can read the full report here.